 Report the issue to your supervisor-unless of course it is your supervisor who is involved.
-If that's the case, then use any of these other ways to report:
+If that's the case, then use one of these options:

-- 1. Your supervisor-supervisors have an affirmative obligation to, in turn, report the suspected violation to Human Resources and/or Compliance. - 2.
+- 1. Click on the "Report a Risk Issue" option in the Quick Links section on SCAN Central and select the appropriate issue reporting tile on the landing page. - 2.
 Human Resources staff. - 3.
 Your department's assigned Compliance Specialist. - 4.
-Via EthicsPoint-877-863-3362 or www.ethicspoint.com (allows you to anonymously report an issue). - 5.
-The SCAN Compliance Officer. - 6.
-For FWA incidents, you can complete the SIU Referral Form on SCAN's Intranet or contact the SIU unit by email at FraudWaste&AbuseProg@scanhealthplan.com.
+Submit directly to EthicsPoint by calling 1-877-863-3362 or going online at www.ethicspoint.com (allows anonymous reporting). - 5.
+SCAN's Compliance Officer.